-Removal of the State Deduction would be unfair to other Scheme members.
+Introducing a cap on the amount of State Deduction, or its removal, would be unfair to other Scheme members.

-Removal of the State Deduction would constitute a retrospective change which would benefit a particular group of members and be unfair to other Scheme members.
+The State Deduction will represent a different proportion of members' pensions and introducing a cap would therefore benefit some members more than others.
+Those groups of members not affected by the State Deduction or whose deduction is below the cap would see no benefit at all.
+Removal or amendment of the State Deduction would constitute a retrospective change which would benefit a particular group of members and be unfair to other Scheme members.
 It would increase the risk of grievances being raised from other pension scheme members both in the UK and globally and would set a precedent for further challenges to valid terms and conditions that could lead to significant unplanned and unintended costs.

-The results of our most recent survey show that very few schemes have retrospectively amended any elements of integration with the State Pension, beyond dealing with changes to State Pension Age or the structure of the State Pensions.
-In particular, it showed that no schemes in the survey with a similar feature to the State Deduction have removed this retrospectively on the grounds of it being considered unfair or inappropriate.
+The results of our most recent survey show that very few pension schemes have retrospectively amended any elements of integration with the state pension, beyond dealing with changes to State Pension Age or the structure of the state pensions.
+In particular, it showed that no pension schemes in the survey with a similar feature to the State Deduction have removed this retrospectively on the grounds of it being considered unfair or inappropriate.